 Online materials and email: This course will make extensive use of Blackboard at Mason.
-Asynchronous video labs will be posted to Blackboard, so ensure that you have an internet connection fast enough to stream video.
 Course materials such as assignments will be available only in electronic version on Blackboard.
-Also, students will be expected to submit assignments online through Blackboard.
+Students are expected to submit assignments online through Blackboard.
 Only Word document (.docx or .doc) or Adobe PDF (.pdf) file formats will be accepted, with some exceptions.
 Grades will be posted on Blackboard as well.
 Make sure you are familiar and comfortable with the Blackboard interface.